BirdeeHub/birdeevim/README.md

     2. I need to know why treesitter parsers cant install

-    3. Why markdown preview isnt working.
+    3. Why markdown preview isnt working. although that one is probably due to dependencies on node I think?

-    4. How to include as input to flake something that isnt the main branch, i.e. legacy tags and branch names.
+    4. How to include dependencies like cargo or node that plugins require. in a way that they can actually use them.

-    5. How to include dependencies like cargo or node that plugins require. in a way that they can actually use them.
+    5. How to include as input to flake something that isnt the main branch, i.e. legacy tags and branch names.